nexusformat/cnxvalidate/README.md

 1. Download or clone the repository
 2. cd into it the source tree
 3. Create a build directory: mkdir build
+4. Edit CMakeLists.txt at the root level of the distribution.
+Due to a bug in cmake, you have to set HDF5_HL_LIBRARIES to point to the hdf5_hl library.
+   The bug is already fixed in cmake but only very recently.
+Thus no one will have afixed version of cmake.
-4. cd into the build diretory with cd build
+5. cd into the build diretory with cd build
-5. Run cmake: cmake ../
+6. Run cmake: cmake ../
-6. Run make: make
+7. Run make: make
+8. Run: make test

 This should get it done.
-Due to a bug in cmake, CMakeLists.txt contains an ugly hack which  defines symbol for setting HDF5_HL_LIBRARIES.
-You may need to edit this for your system.

 When this job has been finished, there may be binary builds as well.